maiavelli/teamprofilegenerator/README.md

 ![demo-vid](./assets/testsdemo.gif)

 ## Questions
-For more information and to see more of my work, please visit my GitHub: (https://github.com/maiavelli/)
+For more information and to see more of my work, please visit my [GitHub](https://github.com/maiavelli/).

 For any additional questions or general inquiries, you can contact me at maiacamilledavis@gmail.com.